netdata/blog/content/posts/monitor-docker-netdata.md

 Swarm](https://docs.docker.com/engine/swarm/).
 Properly monitoring the health and performance of Docker containers, and the apps/services you've configured them to run—is an essential skill for solo developers and large teams alike.

-Thanks to our integrations, monitoring Docker containers with Netdata is a painless process with powerful outcomes.
+Thanks to our integration, monitoring the CPU, memory, disk I/O, and networking of Docker containers with Netdata is a painless process with powerful outcomes.

 ![Screenshot_20200128_144036](https://user-images.githubusercontent.com/1153921/73307848-48e81000-41dc-11ea-8480-8388d5c095ca.png)